wurli/tidyverse-dev-bot/news-files-annotated/googledrive.md

 !begin-bullets-9!

+-   !begin-bullet!
--   The overall design of googledrive has survived \~2 years on CRAN, with very little need for change.
+    The overall design of googledrive has survived \~2 years on CRAN, with very little need for change.
 The API and feature set is fairly stable.
+    !end-bullet!
+-   !begin-bullet!
--   There are changes in the auth interface that are not backwards compatible.
+    There are changes in the auth interface that are not backwards compatible.
+    !end-bullet!

 !end-bullets-9!